covid-alert-ny/covidtracker-documentation/aphl/verification_server_and_key_submission.md

 #### Description

 The handler will verify the authorization header and ensure the JWT has ability to send verification codes.
 It will verify the mobile phone number is a valid phone number (though no country code checks should be done).
 If the mobile # doesn't include a country code then it will assume the US country code.
-It will verify the VC exists in table `verification_codes` and that it hasn't expired.
+It will verify the VC check value, that the VC exists in table `verification_codes`, and that it hasn't expired.
 It will then pass the input body to an AWS message queue.
 Messages on that message queue will initiate a Lambda that is capable of sending SMS messages.
 The SMS message should include an App deep link that will open the App, start the verification code submission process, and fill in the VC.

 The system __NEVER__ stores the mobile number.